apache/tajo/tajo-docs/src/main/sphinx/configuration/storage-site-json.rst

 --------

 This is for registering storage format and custom storage handler class.
-Tajo already supports HDFS, HBase, PostgreSQL, Amazon S3, Openstack Swift, etc, thus in usual cases using mentioned storages, you don't have to use ``storages`` configuration.
+Tajo already supports HDFS, HBase, PostgreSQL, Amazon S3, Openstack Swift, etc, thus in usual cases using mentioned storages, you don't have to add ``storages`` configuration.
-Anyway for your knowledge, here is one storage conf example(it's quoted from Tajo internal hdfs storage configuration which is already being used).
+However, if you want to use your custom storage as one of Tajo's data source, you need to add a configuration for your storage.
+Here is an example of HDFS storage.
+See `:doc:storage_plugins/overview` for more information.

 .. code:: json